DIRECTORIES - A Representative Listing with Periodic Corrections and Additions.

 means of a waterway passage."
 [Library of Congress]

-Explore the Unicorn Tapestries
+Hunt of the Unicorn

 - "In the Cloisters at the Metropolitan Museum, ropes and guards